Health & Wellness

 What is Clavamox for dogs?

 Clavamox is an antibiotic that combines amoxicillin and clavulanic acid.
-These two treatment options are often prescribed together because they simultaneously treat bacterial infections while keeping the bacteria at bay so the antibiotic can do its job, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+These two treatment options are often prescribed together because they simultaneously treat bacterial infections while keeping the bacteria at bay so the antibiotic can do its job, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 Your dog will be prescribed Clavamox in one of two forms: via a tablet or as an orally administered liquid.
 It’s essential to give your dog the entire dosage prescribed by their veterinarian to ensure they don’t grow resistant to Clavamox, making it more difficult to fight off future infections.